prisma/specs/prisma-client-js/README.md

 ### 5. `PrismaClientInitializationError`
 As soon as `prisma.connect()` is called or the first request is performed, the Client starts the query engine binary.
 During this startup of the binary, things can go wrong.
-Examples here:
+Examples:
-- The port its http server wants to bind on, can e.g. already be taken.
+- The port, on which the query engine http server wants to bind on, can e.g. already be taken.
 - The schema might not validate, because an environment variable is missing.

 ## Discriminating error types